 - Flow becomes so effective, it becomes a subject in Universities or high schools and is taught as a physical education course.
 It takes a couple years of weekly learning and practice to really become fluent in Flow.

 - Create dance playgrounds that can include objects for people to dance with and around.

-I know Flow’s concept and dance structure can evolve partner dancing and make it available and exciting for everyone, and now I want to teach the world the effects Flow can have on everyday interactions – and this starts with SEATTLE!!
+I know Flow’s concept and dance structure will evolve partner dancing and make it available and exciting for everyone, and now we are working to teach the world the positivity Flow can have on everyday interactions – and this starts with SEATTLE!!

-The success of Flow hinges upon the inspired and talented Seattleites whom I yearn to train.
-It is my number one goal to make them the best possible dancers this earth has ever experienced.
+The success of Flow hinges upon the inspired and talented Seattleites whom yearn to explore, and it is my number one goal to make them the best possible dancers this earth has ever experienced.